 Published prices include a non-discountable facility fee that ranges from $2-$5.25 per ticket.
 All facility fees are waived for students.
-For single ticket purchases, there are no service charges for in-person transactions.
-There is a $6 service charge per transaction for all phone, fax or mail orders.
+For single ticket purchases, there are no processing fees for in-person transactions.
+There is a $6 processing fee per transaction for all phone, fax or mail orders.
 Save $1 by purchasing your tickets online or by having us e-mail your tickets.
 (This charge is waived for subscribers and group purchasers ordering by phone, mail or in person.)
 Subscription and Easy Pass packages are subject to a one-time $8 processing fee.
-A $5 fee applies to all subscription tickets distributed via postal mail or will call.
+A $5 delivery fee applies to all subscription tickets distributed via postal mail or will call.

 Groups of 10 or more people receive up to 20% off regular single ticket prices on most performances.
 (Some exclusions apply.) $12 student and $29 senior group tickets are available for select performances.

 Groups receive one free ticket for every 25 tickets purchased for most events.
 (Groups that purchase discounted student and senior group tickets are not eligible for free tickets.)

 A deposit is not required to place a reservation.
 Payment is due six weeks prior to the concert selected.
 If you are not ready to confirm your order, you may continue to adjust your order with a 50% deposit.
 All payments must be received in full no later than two weeks prior to the event to avoid order cancellation.
 All past due orders will be charged a $25/week non-refundable fee unless a deposit is made.
 (Fee may not be applied to payment balance.)
 Online orders require full payment to process.
 There are no refunds or exchanges for group orders.